Helsinki-NLP/Tatoeba-Challenge/README.md

 data/deu-eng/
 data/deu-eng/train.src.gz
 data/deu-eng/train.trg.gz
-data/deu-eng/train.ids.gz
+data/deu-eng/train.id.gz
-data/deu-eng/dev.ids
+data/deu-eng/dev.id
 data/deu-eng/dev.src
 data/deu-eng/dev.trg
 data/deu-eng/test.src
 data/deu-eng/test.trg
-data/deu-eng/test.ids
+data/deu-eng/test.id
 ```

 Files with the extension `.src` refer to sentences in the source language (`deu` in this case) and files with extension `.trg` contain sentences in the target laguage (`eng` here).
-File with extension `.ids` include the original language labels used in OPUS (mostly ISO-639-1 codes) with possible extensions for regional variants.
-In the `.ids` file for the training data there are also labels for the OPUS corpus the sentences come from.
+File with extension `.id` include the ISO-639-3 language labels with possibly extensions about the orthographic script and information about regional variants.
+In the `.id` file for the training data there are also labels for the OPUS corpus the sentences come from.

 Not all language pairs have sufficient data sets for test, development (dev) and training (train) data.
 Hence, the Tatoeba challenge includes various sub-challenges: